 Students can buy insurance from the company of their choice as long as they have the minimum coverage.

-Relation Insurance is the company that works with CSU, Northridge for all CSUN international students.
-You are not required to purchase insurance from Relation Insurance, but it is recommended.
+JCB Insurance Solutions is the company that works with CSU, Northridge for all CSUN international students.
+You are not required to purchase insurance from JCB Insurance Solutions, but it is recommended.
 This link is specifically for you (for F-1 students in the Tseng College):